Ameba-AIoT/ameba-mcp/README.md

 1. Create a new module class inheriting from FeatureModule
 2. Implement required methods: get_tools(), handle_tool(), module_name
-3. Add module to product configuration in PRODUCT_CONFIGS
+3. Add module to product configuration in PRODUCT_CONFIGS in server.py
 4. Update module loading in ModularAmebaServer._load_modules()